Indian Citizenship Act: Debate

 Although some white citizen groups were supportive of Indian citizenship, Native Americans themselves were divided on the debate.
 Those who supported it considered the Act a way to secure a long-standing political identity.
 Those who rejected it were concerned about tribal sovereignty and citizenship.
-Many leaders in the Native American community at the time, like Charles Santee, a Santee Sioux, were interested in Native American integration into the larger society but adamant about preserving the Native American identity.
-Many were also reluctant to trust the government that had taken their land and discriminated so violently against them.
+Many leaders in the Native American community at the time, like Doctor Charles Eastman, a Flandreau Santee Sioux, were interested in Native American integration into the larger society but adamant about preserving the Native American identity.
+Many were also reluctant to trust the government that had taken their land and violently discriminated against them.

-One group who opposed the Bill was the Onondaga Nation.
+One group who opposed the bill was the Onondaga Nation.
 They believed acceptance of this act was "treason" because the United States Senate was forcing citizenship on all Indians without their consent.
-According to the Iroquois, the Bill disregarded previous treaties between the Indian Tribes and the United States, specifically the 1784 Treaty of Fort Stanwix, the 1789 Treaty of Fort Harmor, and the 1794 Treaty of Canandaigua in which the Iroquois were recognized as "separate and sovereign".
+According to the Iroquois, the bill disregarded previous treaties between the Indian Tribes and the United States, specifically the 1784 Treaty of Fort Stanwix, the 1789 Treaty of Fort Harmor, and the 1794 Treaty of Canandaigua in which the Iroquois were recognized as "separate and sovereign".
 The removal of the word "full" from "full citizenship" in the text of the original bill was used as a reason why some Native Americans were not granted the immediate right to vote with the bill.

 On May 19, 1924, Snyder said on the House floor, "The New York Indians are very much opposed to this, but I am perfectly willing to take the responsibility if the committee sees fit to agree to this."
 After passage of the Bill, Snyder became the representative of some of these Indians.

 On December 30, 1924, the Chiefs of the Onondaga sent a letter to President Calvin Coolidge: